Melkrewi/Artemia_franciscana_genome/README.md

 ```
 python /nfs/scistore18/vicosgrp/melkrewi/project_save_the_genome_project/chromonomer/chromonomer-1.13/scripts/fasta2agp.py --fasta purged_clean.fa > test.agp
 ```
-Map the markers to the assembly:
+Map the markers to the assembly (the marker files are in this repository):
 ```
 module load bwa